dirtystylus/mllty/content/posts/hello-upstatement/index.md

 ![A riverbank with a mountain in the distance the trees and sky are reflected in the river.](hello-upstatement-4.jpg)

-Bonus: flying out of Albany meant a rare chance to see my college roommate Ben, who lives in the areas.
+Bonus: flying out of Albany meant a rare chance to see my college roommate Ben, who lives in the area.
 It’s probably been over twenty years since I’ve seen him in person, and I had a great time catching up over coffee in downtown Troy.

 ![Two men smile in a coffee shop selfie.](hello-upstatement-5.jpg)